 What It Compares to: Quora

 How it differs: So, like Quora, Zhihu is a popular question and answer site in China.
-The biggest difference is that Zhihu tends to be more specific, providing longer answers to much more niche questions.
+The most significant difference is that Zhihu tends to be more specific, providing longer answers to more niche questions.

-What’s more,’ Zhihu Live’ allows top users to prepare online talks that are designed for live broadcast.
-These are monitised, costing a few dollars to view each session.
+What’s more,’ Zhihu Live’ allows top users to do live broadcasts.
+There is an entrance fee involved, costing a few dollars to view each session.